AlexanderFranse/newConnect4/NOTES.md

         -- ✅ Create new gameId, represented by UUID

      Creat a component: user dropDisc in X column
+     - ✅ Create unit for validating if a column exists -- ✅ column 7 --> false
+        -- ✅scolumn 0 --> true
        -- 🙏 return board with the updated disc
        -- 🙏 Write a component test
        -- 🙏 Write unit tests